-Organic Farming | Farming Practices | Today’s Food System | Advantages & challenges | A Message to Farmers | Farming benefits
+Organic Farming | Farming Practices | Food System | Advantages & challenges | Farming benefits | We will help you for free

 Switching to organic can seem like a big leap, but it’s something you can ease into.
 You might start by building up soil organic matter, planting cover crops, cutting back on pesticides, rotating crops more intentionally, composting farm waste, or creating areas for pollinators.
 Each small change can make the farm stronger.